valtervalik/Nestjs-Mongoose-Auth-Template/README.md

 docker-compose up -d
 ```

-5. **Set your environment variables**: Set up your environment variables based on the `.env.example` file in the repository.

-6. **Run the application in development mode**: Use any of the following commands to start the application in development mode.
+5. **Run the application in development mode**: Use any of the following commands to start the application in development mode.

 ```bash
 npm run start:dev